gitlabhq/gitlabhq/doc/user/permissions.md

 To add or import a user, you can follow the
 [project members documentation](../user/project/members/index.md).

+## Principles

+Use this section as guidance for using existing and developing new features.

+1. All admin-only features should be within admin area.
+Outside of the admin area an admin should behave as regular user with highest access role.
+2. Guest role for private projects should be equal to no role for public or internal project.
+2. Reporter role is created to give user a maximum access to a project or group but without ability to modify source code or any other business critical resources.
+3. Developer role should receive as much permissions as possible except those that are either destructive (ex. remove project) or restricted on purpose by higher role.
+4. Master or owner roles should not be necessary for a daily workflow.
+The purpose of those roles is to do initial setup and maintainance.

 ## Project members permissions

 The following table depicts the various user permission levels in a project.